Healthy Homes Assessment Wairoa

 Home Assessments Wairoa for Rental Properties

-• Does the ceiling insulation require topping up or replacing?
+• Is the ceiling insulation in require of topping up? require replacement or topping?

 • Does the house have sufficient ventilation including extractor fans?